 Maximum allowed Direct Discount % will be the same as Agent Commission % for the respective Class.

-In the Request Service, when Direct Discount indicator is received, the Rule / Rating engine will apply the Direct Discount and will not apply the Commission.
+In the Request Service, when Direct Discount indicator is received, the Rules and Rating engine will apply the Direct Discount and will not apply the Commission.

-Commission % maintained in the Rule / Rating Engine will be referred for Direct Discount also.
+Commission % maintained in the Rules and Rating Engine will be referred for Direct Discount also.

 Discount other than Rebate on Commission and Direct Discount